 - Kulchas are again leavened Indian flatbreads which are baked in Indian clay ovens or tandoors.
 It is quite similar to naans, however, the leavening is lesser, as a result, they are denser than naans in terms of texture.
 Again like naans, they can plain kulchas or stuffed kulchas where the stuffing can be made of anything from potatoes to meat.

-- Paranthas are unleavened Indian flatbreads.
+- Parathas are unleavened Indian flatbreads.
 Basically they are griddle fried chapatis.
-They can be plain as well as stuffed as well.
+They can be plain as well as stuffed parathas as well.

 - Phulkas are chapatis or rotis which have been roasted on the griddle itself.
 They are pressed using a piece of folded cloth to cook the bread thoroughly.